Ready. Go. Don’t Miss a Crucial Step in Brand Development

 I was in a pitch meeting where a potential client told me that another group came into the room with compelling brand ideas.
 They wanted to know if I was going to pitch brand ideas – something I had no intention of doing.

 I was so curious about how they got to those ideas… Did they study the brand and consumer insights, and do strategy work already, on spec?
 Or were they just making “educated guesses”?
 Were they charging for strategy after they proved they had all the answers?
 Also, how was the team going to judge the ideas?
 Were they going to decide based on their gut instinct?
-Perhaps this is why the need a brand evolution in the first place.
+Perhaps this was why they needed a brand evolution in the first place.

 My curiosity, as usual, was in overdrive.

-How many times have you heard, “We don’t have time for that." or "we don't have budget for that.”?
-In other words, someone is saying "We don't have time to put a robust plan or strategy together, or to gather new insights.
+How many times have you heard, “We don’t have time for that," or "We don't have the budget for that”?
+In other words, someone is saying, "We don't have time to put a robust plan or strategy together, or to gather new insights.
 Let's just go ahead."

 Here's the thing...
 When you skip or shortcut the strategy step, you get more of the same.
-Your ideas are plagued by, what I call, Trickle-Down Confirmation Bias.
-You miss out on a refreshed understanding of the people who you are trying to reach.
-In turn, your ideas are less relevant, and more ignorable.
-Then, you invest a significant budget on activating the plan and marketing, and the results are less that you would hope for, and not nearly as good as they could have been.
+Your ideas are plagued by what I call Trickle-Down Confirmation Bias.
+You miss out on a refreshed understanding of the people whom you are trying to reach.
+In turn, your ideas are less relevant and more ignorable.
+Then, you invest a significant budget on activating the plan and marketing, and the results are less than you would hope for, and not nearly as good as they could have been.

 I'm baffled when I hear business leaders question the value of brand strategy.